-Because the proposed action includes the purchase of mitigation credits from a conservation bank, the action area also includes the areas affected by the two mitigation banks that have service areas relevant to the project.
-These include the Fremont Landing Conservation Bank, which is a 100-acre floodplain site along the Sacramento River (Sacramento River Mile 106) and Bullock Bend Mitigation Bank, a 119.65-acre floodplain site along the Sacramento River at the confluence of the Feather River (Sacramento River Mile 80).
+Since Caltrans plans to purchase mitigation credits from a mitigation bank, the action area also includes the area affected by the Bullock Bend Mitigation Bank and the Fremont Landing Conservation Bank.
+Both banks have service areas relevant to the project.
+The Bullock Bend Mitigation Bank is a 119.65-acre floodplain site along the Sacramento River at the confluence of the Feather River and the Fremont Landing Conservation Bank is a 100-acre floodplain site along the Sacramento River at the confluence of the Feather River at the confluence of the Feather River.

-2.4 Environmental Baseline
+2.4.
+Environmental Baseline

-The "environmental baseline" includes the past and present impacts of all Federal, state, or private actions and other human activities in the action area, the anticipated impacts of all proposed Federal projects in the action area that have already undergone formal or early section 7 consultation, and the impact of state or private actions which are contemporaneous with the consultation in process (50 CFR 402.02).
+The "environmental baseline" refers to the condition of the listed species or its designated critical habitat in the action area, without the consequences to the listed species or designated critical habitat caused by the proposed action.
+The environmental baseline includes the past and present impacts of all Federal, State, or private actions and other human activities in the action area, the anticipated impacts of all proposed Federal projects in the action area that have already undergone formal or early section 7 consultations, and the impact of State or private actions which are contemporaneous with the consultation in process.
+The consequences to listed species or designated critical habitat from ongoing agency activities or existing agency facilities that are not within the agency's discretion to modify are part of the environmental baseline (50 CFR 402.02).
+(50 CFR 402.02).

-2.4.1 Status of Listed Species and Critical Habitat in the Action Area the following life stages to be present within the action area throughout the year: adult migrants, rearing juveniles, or emigrating juveniles.
+2.4.1.
+Status of Listed Species and Critical Habitat in the Action Area

 The action area, which encompasses Miners Ravine and associated floodplains and riparian areas at and adjacent to the Project work area, functions primarily as a rearing and migratory habitat for CCV steelhead.
 Holding post-spawn adults and rearing juveniles may utilize the area on their way to the estuary.
-Due to the life history timing CCV steelhead, it is possible for one or more of
+Due to the life history timing CCV steelhead, it is possible for one or more of the following life stages to be present within the action area throughout the year: adult migrants, rearing juveniles, or emigrating juveniles.